daemonfire300/macro-lens-rs/README.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [mit-url]: LICENSE

-This Rust library provides support for lenses, which are a mechanism in functional programming for focusing on a part of a complex data structure.
+This Rust library provides support for lenses through macros, which are a mechanism in functional programming for focusing on a part of a complex data structure.

 ## Development